 "In order to win this match, our kids knew we had to get pins or bonus points," Waynesboro coach Eric Mowen said.
 "Regardless of who we put out there, that was the job.
 If it was a tight match, we needed to keep it close, and that worked out for us."

 Six bouts into the match, Waynesboro (4-2, 1-0 MPC) held a 22-12 lead.
 But then Cody Frey took the mat, and he swung the momentum in the Indians' favor.

 Frey, a freshman, was matched up against Derek Watson.
 Frey immediately took a 5-0 lead in the first period by scoring a takedown and three back points.
 The score remained the same until the third period.
 Watson was hit with a fleeing the mat penalty, and Frey followed it with an escape to gain a seven-point edge.
-In the waning seconds, Frey had the bout in the bag, but he continued to

 "Cody Frey did an outstanding job," Mowen said.
 "He got a little bit of a gut check at the end, and he was a little tired.
 But he got the reversal and got us the major we needed.
 I'm very proud of the way he wrestled."

 That bout proved to be a game-changer.
 After the dynamic match, Waynesboro was off and running.
 Kenyon Cuka and Wesley Cline both picked up first-period pins, and Smith followed it with a hard-working fall of his own.

 Smith was pitted against Elijah Harris, and the two spent the first period feeling each other out.
 Smith got the first takedown, but Harris quickly escaped, giving Smith the slight edge after the first two minutes.
 In the second period, though, it was all Smith and he got a pin in 3:10.